Topping1/BM25-PDF-Search/README.md

 ---

 ## News
+- Graphical application to process folders in batches, `create-JSON-EMB.py`, now has a toggle for processing files in batches (uses more memory.
+If the script crashes disable this option).
+Also added an option to make the use of the Fastembed library optional (if the Fastembed library is not installed, the option to create EMB files will be disabled).
+(March 4, 2025)
 - Now the creation of the database (JSON and EMB) files is easier!
 New graphical application to process folders in batches `create-JSON-EMB.py`.
 Binaries for this new script soon!.
 (February 2, 2025)
 - Windows and Linux binaries updated (January 22, 2025)
 - Fixed critical bug that kept the script `BM25-String-Embed-Rerank-PDF-Search.py` from running.
 Updated binaries soon (January 17, 2025)